Reformatory district

 Project Overview

-The City of Guelph is developing a Heritage Conservation District (HCD) Study and Plan for the Ontario Reformatory area.
+The City of Guelph is developing a Heritage Conservation District (HCD) Plan and guidelines for the Ontario Reformatory HCD.

 The Ontario Reformatory opened in 1911 and served as a correctional facility for the first half of the 20th century.
 From 1970 through to its decommissioning in 2001, parts of the Reformatory site were repurposed and operated as the provincially run Guelph Correctional Centre.
 In 2016, Infrastructure Ontario indicated its intention to sell the property and completed the required environmental remediation at that time.
 The lands are now used by the public for passive recreation and environmental education.